 Action plans and/or corrective measures as applicable will be determined at a Compliance/Governance Committee meeting and/or at the project level.

 6. Corrective Action

 The New York State Office of the Medicaid Inspector General (OMIG) and the New York State Department of Health (DOH) has set expectations for the Delivery System Reform Incentive Program (DSRIP).
 DSRIP PPS (Performing Provider Systems) Lead (ECMCC) has the obligation to create a comprehensive Compliance Program that encompasses the New York Social Services Law Section 363-d (SSL 363-d) and Title 18 of the New York Codes Rules and Regulations at Part 521 (Part 521).

-The Compliance Program is mandatory, it is the responsibility of the PPS Lead (ECMCC) to create, implement and designate a compliance officer to have oversight of the Compliance Program.
+The Compliance Plan is mandatory, it is the responsibility of the PPS Lead (ECMCC) to create, implement and designate a compliance officer to have oversight of the Compliance Program.

 NYS DOH has provided compliance guidance for the required DSRIP Compliance Plan.
-The Millennium Collaborative Care, PPS Compliance Program has been structure after other NYS PPS Leads and informed by DOH and OMIG guidance which identifies Eight Elements of a Mandatory Compliance Program:
+The Millennium Collaborative Care, PPS Compliance Program has been structure after other NYS PPS Leads, provided guidance documents and the Eight Elements of a Mandatory Compliance Program:

 - Written Policies and Procedures that describe compliance expectations as embodied in a code of conduct or code of ethics

 - Designation of Compliance Officer –an employee vested with responsibility for the day-to-day operation of the compliance program

 - Training and Education of all affected individuals on compliance issues, expectations and the compliance program